Foundstone/InvestigationPlaybookSpec/README.md

 On the following sections we explain some of the extensions as well as the basic investigation playbook structure that we use.
 On this repository you will also find a coupe of example playbooks that use this spec.

+To see an implementation of this specification see *[Threat Hunting Expert Investigation Guides](https://github.com/Foundstone/ExpertInvestigationGuides/tree/master/ThreatHunting)*

 ## Table of content
 1. [Investigation playbook structure](#investigation-playbook-structure)
 1. [Markdown conventions for investigation playbooks](#markdown-conventions-for-investigation-playbooks)